-The US Bureau of Labor Statistics projected that demand for business analysts will increase by 11% between 2019 and 2029, faster than average for all occupations.
+The US Bureau of Labor Statistics projects that demand will increase by 10% between 2022 and 2032, faster than average for all occupations.
 Business analysts are already in huge demand, and it seems that demand will only increase with time.

 The COVID-19 pandemic has catalyzed the digital revolution, which is a large factor driving the demand for business analysts.
 Thanks to increased investments in business analysis during the pandemic, all kinds of industries are building their data analyst teams and departments to grow with the digital revolution.

 However, there is a shortage of analytically savvy candidates to fulfill such roles—a shortage of 140,000 to 190,000 people in the US alone.
 The hot demand for analysts puts BAs in good stead to earn a handsome salary, competitive amongst other tech careers.